The labor market integration of Syrian refugees in Turkey

 Main empirical results:

 • Overall employment levels are not much lower for refugees than for natives.
 Gaps in labor market outcomes (employment, unemployment, and labor-force participation) between natives and Syrian refugees in Turkey narrow considerably (especially for women) once differences in demographic and educational characteristics of natives and refugees are accounted for.
-The remaining native-refugee gap in paid employment is small: 4.7 percentage points (pp) for men and 4.0 pp for women.
+For men, the native-refugee gap in paid employment drops from 7.1 percentage points to 4.7 points after controls; for women, it narrows from 16.1 to 4.0 points.
+This suggests that much of the observed gap is explained by differences in age and education.

 • Syrian refugees in Turkey lag natives in terms of employment quality.
 Gaps in job characteristics persist and display significant heterogeneity, even after differences in demographic and educational characteristics of natives and refugees are accounted for.
 Refugees are significantly less likely to be employed in most types and sectors of jobs, with the gap being smallest in wage employment, manufacturing for men, and agriculture for women; and larger gaps in self-employment and unpaid family work.

 • Refugees are much more likely to work in the informal sector.
-Even after demographic and educational characteristics are accounted for, married refugee men are 58 pp less likely to be formally employed than married native men.
+Even after controlling for demographic and educational factors, married refugee men are 58 percentage points less likely to be formally employed than married native men.